chipsalliance/Caliptra/SECURITY.md

 - The current Long Term Stable (LTS) release.
 - The most recent two releases.

-Backports will be tracked on the security advisory.
+Backports are tracked in the security advisory and are completed during the 90 day embargo period.

 ## Need to know